Vedran Ćorluka: Lokomotiv Moscow

 On 27 June 2012, Lokomotiv Moscow announced the signing of Ćorluka from Tottenham for £5.5 million.
 The signing came in light of recent naming of former Croatia national team Slaven Bilić as the manager of Lokomotiv. Ćorluka signed a three-year contract following the successful completion of his medical examination.
+At Lokomotiv, he also reunited with Roman Pavlyuchenko, with whom he had previously played for Tottenham Hotspur from September 2008 until January 2012.
 He scored on his debut against newly promoted Mordovia Saransk in a 3–2 victory.
 In September 2012, March 2014, and December 2014 Ćorluka won the monthly poll among Loko supporters in the social networks and was named the best club player of the month.
 In June 2015, after Ćorluka helped Lokomotiv to win Russian Cup, fans named him team's Player of the Year.

 On 1 April 2021, Ćorluka announced his departure from the club at the end of the season.
 He played his last game for Lokomotiv in a 1–0 victory over Ural Yekaterinburg.

 International career

-He started to play for the Croatia under-21 team and eventually progressed to his country's senior national team, for which he soon made his debut in the friendly match against world champions Italy on 16 August 2006 in Livorno.
+He started to play for the Croatia under-21 team and eventually progressed to his country's national team, for which he soon made his debut in the friendly match against world champions Italy on 16 August 2006 in Livorno.
 Croatia won the match 2–0 and Ćorluka, aged 20 during his debut, entered the game in the second half and satisfied critics with his very good, solid performance against experienced Serie A forwards.
 During Croatia's UEFA Euro 2008 qualifying campaign, he became one of the key players under head coach Slaven Bilić.
-Croatia finished first in Group E, notably ahead of Russia and favourites England, who eventually failed to qualify from the group.

-Ćorluka was in the final match of the tournament where Croatia's exit came against Turkey in extra time and penalties.
+Croatia finished first in Group E, notably ahead of Russia and favourites England, who eventually failed to qualify from the group. Ćorluka was in the final match of the tournament where Croatia's exit came against Turkey in extra time and penalties.
 Turkey winger Arda Turan revealed in an interview with UEFA that Ćorluka is the most difficult right-back he has ever played against, whom he came up against during this match.
 The defender was included for the preliminary squad for Euro 2012 in Poland and Ukraine after impressive performances in his loan spell at Bayer Leverkusen.

 Ćorluka was included in Croatia's squad for the 2018 FIFA World Cup in Russia.
 On 21 June, he came on as an added-time substitute for Mario Mandžukić in a 3–0 group stage win over Argentina at the Nizhny Novgorod Stadium, earning his 100th cap.

 On 10 August 2018, Ćorluka retired from international football, confirming his retirement via social media.